 The LG 27GN950-B is better overall than the LG 27GN750-B. The 27GN950-B is a 4k monitor with a slightly quicker response time, a wide color gamut for HDR content, and it gets brighter.
 On the other hand, the 27GN750-B is a 1080p monitor with a much higher 240Hz refresh rate, slightly lower input lag, and it has better reflection handling.

-Disappointing ergonomics.
-The 27GN750 can rotate into portrait mode, but only clockwise, so the inputs that are housed on the right side are on top when it's in portrait mode.
-This is a bit unfortunate if you have short cables.
+The ergonomics are decent.
+It can rotate into portrait mode, but only clockwise, so the inputs are on top when it's in portrait mode.
+It's a bit unfortunate if you have short cables.

 The 27GN750 doesn't have a local dimming feature.
 The above video is provided for reference only.